sinedied/safaribooks/README.md

                        Es. ` --cred "account_mail@mail.com:password01" `.
   --login              Prompt for credentials used to perform the auth login
                        on Safari Books Online.
+  --cookie             Manually pass on cookie string for auth.
+                       Also checks for environment var `SAFARIBOOKS_COOKIE`
+                       if not provided.
   --no-cookies         Prevent your session data to be saved into
                        `cookies.json` file.
   --no-kindle          Remove some CSS rules that block overflow on `table`